The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 Fashion in the 1940s.
 A Marks & Spencer lingerie store counter in the 1940s.

-A British high street icon for slips, petticoats, nightdresses and what would now be affectionately known as 'granny underwear'.
+A British high street icon for slips, petticoats, nightdresses and what would now be affectionately known as 'granny underwear' or 'old fashioned knickers'.
 By now the St.Michael brand name was fully established and all Marks & Spencer clothing products bore the name.
 Narrow waists were all the fashion and there was more interest in corsets as a result of this.

 By 1954, Marks and Spencer offered no less than